 Most of the trivets have three legs as the standard shape of a pressing iron has a pointed end but there also are trivets with four, even five legs which are meant to sustain more weight while some trivets can have longer legs so that the pressing iron can rest at a higher distance from the surface beneath it or at a convenient high for the user.

 The trivets represent an incredible universe in itself and it is amazing that such a vast part of history is a completion to another universe: the pressing irons.
-The exposition will soon be available for visit at the Museum of Romanian Records.
+The exposition is available for visit at the Museum of Romanian Records.